 Our Compensation Committee is comprised of Sameer K. Gandhi and Cary J. Davis, each of whom is a non-employee director and meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.
-During fiscal 2022, our former director Joseph E. Sexton, who was a non-employee director and met the requirements for independence under Nasdaq listing standards and SEC rules and regulations during his time of service, served on the Compensation Committee until his resignation in January 2022.

 Principal Responsibilities